bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 1. User specifies a `cc_toolchain_suite` target in the `BUILD` file and points Bazel to the target using the
     [`--crosstool_top` option](user-manual.html#flag--crosstool_top).

-    The `CROSSTOOL` file must reside in the same directory as the `BUILD` file containing the `cc_toolchain_suite` target.
+2. The `cc_toolchain_suite` target references multiple toolchains.
+The values of the `--cpu` and `--compiler` flags determine which of those toolchains is selected, either based only on the `--cpu` flag value, or based on a joint `--cpu | --compiler` value.
+The selection process is as

-2. The `cc_toolchain_suite` target and the `CROSSTOOL` file reference multiple toolchains.
-The values of the `--cpu` and `--compiler `flags determine which of those toolchains is selected, either based only on the `--cpu` flag value, or based on a joint `--cpu | --compiler` value.
-The selection process is as follows:
+    follows:

   * If the `--compiler` option is specified, Bazel selects the corresponding entry from the `cc_toolchain_suite.toolchains`